gokulsrepo/task-manager-client/README.md

 ```
 Your front-end will be running at http://localhost:5173/.

-Before accessing the application complete the installation for backend. (https://github.com/gokulsrepo/task-manager-server)
+Before accessing the application, make sure you have completed the installation for back-end. (https://github.com/gokulsrepo/task-manager-server)